Best Things to Do in Lexington KY: A Local's Guide

 Bigg Blue Martini

-Kentucky Monthly Magazine called this Kentucky's best martini bar and I am not going to argue with them.
-Located downtown at the Hilton across from Rupp Arena, this is the pregame spot for UK fans on game night.
-Get the Bourbon Espresso Martini.
-You can thank me later.
+Kentucky Monthly Magazine called this Kentucky's best martini bar and after visiting I am not going to argue with them.
+Located downtown at the Hilton right across from Rupp Arena, this is the pregame spot for UK fans on game night and an excellent choice any night of the week.
+They also keep things interesting with a seasonal cocktail menu and local craft beers on tap so there is always something new to try.

 Rupp Arena